mongodb/docs/source/includes/list-tables/monitor-view-chart-controls.rst

      - Directs |service| to split the :guilabel:`Opcounters` chart into its individual components.
 You can then choose to chart one or more of those components.
 If you select this checkbox, |service|
-       displays the number of the following operations per second on a ``mongot`` process:
+       displays the number of the following operations per second on the :binary:`mongod <bin.mongod>` process:

        - delete
        - getmore